notpresident35/awesome-learn-gamedev/README.md

 🟪 [Coding Interview University](https://github.com/jwasham/coding-interview-university) - Another complete study plan aimed at software engineers.

+🟪 [Professional Programming](https://github.com/charlax/professional-programming) - An expansive list of resources and other lists of resources intended to make you a more proficient programmer at a professional level.

 💠 [How Game Engines Work](https://interestingengineering.com/innovation/how-game-engines-work) - A blog and video explaining the game engine, or a tool/framework used to create games.